 Under Thai tax legislation, outbound income is subject to Thai taxation.
 This generally includes dividends from foreign companies, branch profits, capital gains, and even unrealized foreign exchange gains.
-However, dividends from foreign shareholdings are tax exempted under certain conditions (Royal Decree 442: 25% voting rights and six months shareholding, 15% minimum taxation in the foreign jurisdiction).
+However, dividends from foreign shareholdings are tax exempted under certain conditions (Royal Decree 442: 25% voting rights, six months shareholding, 15% minimum taxation in the foreign jurisdiction).

-It is nowadays a merely international standard to grant tax exemption on dividends from offshore investments.
+Offshore investments: It is nowadays a merely international standard to grant tax exemption on dividends from offshore investments.
 This general approach has certain terms and conditions which should be analyzed on a case-by-case basis.
-Other relevant tax aspects for outbound investments are the taxation of capital gains, the residence of foreign subsidiaries depending on the place of effective management, CFC (controlled foreign company) rules, the taxation of interests on borrowings to finance overseas investments and other issues which require an experienced tax advisor.
+Other relevant tax aspects for outbound investments are the taxation of capital gains, the residence of foreign subsidiaries depending on the place of effective management, CFC (controlled foreign company) rules, the taxation of interests on borrowings to finance overseas investments, and other issues which require an experienced tax advisor.

 Outward direct investment and lending abroad

-Fund transfers for such investment or lending to business entities abroad must be in foreign currencies only, whereas fund transfers for investment or lending to business entities in Vietnam or Thailand’s neighboring countries for trade and investment in Thailand or those countries can be in foreign currencies or in Thai Baht.
+Fund transfers for such investment or lending to business entities abroad must be in foreign currencies only, whereas fund transfers for investment or lending to business entities in Vietnam or Thailand’s neighboring countries for trade and investment in Thailand or those countries can be made in foreign currencies or in Thai Baht.

-Frequently raised aspects are foreign investment authorization certificate (FIAC) respectively foreign investment approval license (FIAL), business project security license (BPSL), legal hurdles under Thailand’s foreign investment regulatory legislation and money laundering clearance as pre-commercial regulatory steps for a joint venture or financial closing.
+Certification: Frequently raised aspects are foreign investment authorization certificate (FIAC) respectively foreign investment approval license (FIAL), business project security license (BPSL), legal hurdles under Thailand’s foreign investment regulatory legislation, and money laundering clearance as pre-commercial regulatory steps for a joint venture or financial closing.
 The law firm possesses a wealth of experiences and broad knowledge to advise and assist with these matters.